joshlk/robotchinwag.com/_posts/2024-05-02-backpropagation-and-multivariable-calculus.md

 The inputs are the input of $f$ and the gradient of the loss $l$ with respect to each output of $f$.
 And the outputs are the gradient of the loss $l$ with respect to each input of $f$.

 The backward function $g$, also known as the vector-Jocobian product (VJP), calculates the backpropagated gradients.
 More on this later.
-For example, in PyTorch, you can define an auto-differentiable operation by providing a forward and backward function pair like so:
+For example, in PyTorch, you can define an auto-differentiable operation by providing a forward and backward function pair like so (by implementing [`torch.autograd.Function`](https://pytorch.org/docs/stable/autograd.html#torch.autograd.Function)):

 ```python
 import torch